-Once you’re inside the country, picking up the language can be very intimidating.
+Once you live the country, picking up the language can be very intimidating.
 When you’ve begun to grasping the language and its sounds, you will discover it has more to do with it than just rehearsing grammar and studying the vocabulary.
 You want to focus on learning culturally specific words that may not exist in other countries or languages.
 Once you start understanding the language, you’ll find that you have actually expanded your horizons.
 You’ve made your first steps to learning about how others’ live and express themselves.
 Picking up unknown words and phrases allows you to get familiar with the culture and the way locals think.
 You will discover the way of life in Switzerland as you live day by day today hearing the common language spoken by the residents.

 Once you arrive in Switzerland, your social circle will be very limited.
 It is up to you to seek out new friends and immerse yourself in the culture so you can begin to communicate effectively with everyone you come in contact with.
 This could become a lot more stressful than expected.
 However, the best thing is to build a connection with local people because it makes it much easier and could actually help you speak Swiss-German more smoothly.
 You also will find yourself picking up the language much faster by honing in on the phrases used by the natives.

 The residents will have a lot more respect for you when you attempt to communicate in a little Swiss-German.
 This shows them that you are trying and admire their culture.
 Those around you will be very pleased that you’ve taken an interest in their country and that you have made an effort to learn their language.
 This will give you a lot of respect in the area.
-If you decide to stay more than a month or even for years, then you will have to learn Swiss-German as a requirement for the citizenship test.
-Keep in mind, the longer you are in the country, the more faster you will adapt to the surroundings.
+If you decide to stay more than a month or even end up staying for years, then you will have to learn Swiss-German as a requirement for the citizenship test.
+Keep in mind, the longer you are in the country, the faster you will adapt to the surroundings.
 This is why it may be best to stay longer than a week or a month.

-Learning is Fun
+Learning is fun

-These are some reasons above why you should learn Swiss-German.
-Try our online course here.
-If you’re considering moving to Switzerland or maybe visiting for a few months, out of respect to the natives, it’s the best you speak a little Swiss-German.
-The learning process is not hard especially when you immerse yourself within the culture and begin speaking to the natives.
-This will probably be the fastest way to pick up the local words and phrases.
+Learn Swiss German and start your carrer | source: pexels.comIf you are willing on learning Swiss German, try our online course here.
+If you’re considering moving to Switzerland or maybe visiting for a few months, out of respect to the locals, it is the best you speak a little Swiss German.
+It is not too difficult picking it up, especially when you immerse yourself within the culture and begin to speak to the locals.
+This will probably be the fastest way to pick up some slang as well.
 Once you learn the Swiss way and begin to integrate yourself into the country, you will find it is very easy to live in Switzerland.
-Start the online course now and begin preparing for your perfect and dream to switch one and learning the language.
+Start the online course now and begin preparing for your learning this fun language.
 For more information on learning Swiss-German now click here.